 |OrderByDescending||This operator will sort values in descending order.||orderby .... descending|

-In coming chapters we will learn all these sorting operators in detail.
+We will learn all these sorting operators in detail in the coming chapters.